 Before I boarded the plane this morning, I took a look at the weather forecast for Pula, Croatia: rain until monday.
 Well, quite disappointing.
 But maybe the right thing to lower my expectations a bit.
 Which are dangerously high since I have seen and heard such great things about the “worlds best bass music festival” on a beautiful peninsula in Croatia next to the old coast town of Pula.

 Now I am sitting in Venice, looking over the adriatic coast, in the sun with an espresso and it is hard to imagine that on the other side the weather could be any less good.
 But wait, Venice, why Venice?
 Well, the roads to Outlook are not really straightforward.

-In Berlin we had a glimpse of summer like about 10 days ago.
+In Berlin, we had a glimpse of summer about 10 days ago.
 It was wonderful, girls wearing skirts, boys wearing shorts, we were riding our bikes with sunglasses on, off to a barbecue.
-Now it’s cold and rainy again and people remember that we used to go on a summer holiday, to Italy, Spain or Greece.
-We would live in a summer house owned by friends, go down to the beach, cook together, drink beer, dance in the street.
+Now it’s cold and rainy again and we remember that we used to go on a summer holiday.
+To Italy, Spain or Greece.
+We’d live in a summer house owned by friends, go down to the beach, cook together, drink beer, dance in the street.
 These videos wake this feeling of mediterranean easy-going and living into the day.

 Next day we left Santa Clara for good and went to the south coast to Trinidad, one of Cubas oldest colonial towns and touristic pearls.
 We took this sleepy dude along on the way there: